Black Velvet – Even Better Italian Silk Velvet In Black

 What is the Martindale Shade Change?

-You have probably been referred to the Martindale Rub test by someone looking to know how durable your chosen fabric is to abrasion. the Martindale rub test result is particularly useful in indicating if your chosen fabric is suitable for the intended use.
-An indispensible indicator for interior designers.
+There is no Martindale Shade Change test as such.
+If you have been referred to the Martindale rub test, the person referring you is asking about how durable your chosen fabric is to abrasion.
+The Martindale rub test result is particularly useful in indicating whether a fabric is suitable for its intended use.

-The Shade Change is something different.
-Martindale tests are routinely undertaken on fabrics especially in the UK.
-In other countries there are different tests like the Wyzenbeek in the USA.
-However it is becoming more common in the UK that as part of the Martindale test a Shade Change test is also undertaken.
+Shade change is something different.
+Martindale tests are routinely undertaken on fabrics in the UK.
+In other countries different tests are used, such as the Wyzenbeek in the United States.
+As part of the Martindale test procedure it is becoming more common in the UK for a shade change assessment to also be undertaken.

-When a fabric has been ‘rubbed’ by a machine 3,000 times the Martindale test is paused and the fabric is examined to see how the shade of the fabric has changed.
-It is then given a mark out of 5 with 5 being the best result (least change).
+When a fabric has been rubbed 3,000 times the Martindale test is paused and the fabric is examined to see how the shade has changed.
+It is then given a mark out of 5, with 5 being the best result indicating the least change.

-A natural property of fabrics is that they wear with use.
-I guess one way of looking at the shade change test is to determine how much of that wear will be visible after a reasonable amount of use.
-With 3,000 rubs being classed as reasonable.
-It does not mean that your fabric will wear out after 3000 rubs, it has nothing to do with wearing out!
+A natural property of fabrics is that they show change with use.
+The shade change assessment determines how much of that change will be visible after a reasonable amount of use, with 3,000 rubs being the point at which this is assessed.
+It does not mean the fabric will wear out after 3,000 rubs.
+It has nothing to do with wearing out.
+If your fabric has a Martindale result of 50,000 rubs, the structure of the fabric starts to break down after 50,000 rubs.
+The shade change result at 3,000 rubs is a separate measure of visual change, not durability.

 Velvet